ausseabed/product-catalogue/README.md

   - [How To Deploy to Production](#how-to-deploy-to-production)

 # Introduction
 The product catalogue tracks bathymetry artefacts of AusSeabed initiative (see [ausseabed](http://ausseabed.gov.au/)).
 In particular, it records the names and locations of the artefacts and their associated metadata.
 The system is designed for internal use at Geoscience Australia.
 The related warehouse facilities (see [warehouse-ogc-webservices](https://github.com/ausseabed/warehouse-ogc-webservices) on github) build interfaces for distributing these products.
-The product catalogue provides a web app for entering new records, and export to tools such as eCat and the eftf portal.
+The product catalogue provides a web app for entering new records, and export to tools such as eCat and the AusSeabed Marine Data portal.

 # Architecture